-\subsection{Computational requirements}
+\subsection{Computational Requirements}

 One of the functions of money is store of value.
-From an engineering perspective, this makes quantum money (which our construction is based on) a challenging task, as it requires a long term quantum memory to store the quantum money.
+From an engineering perspective, this makes quantum money (which our construction is based on) a challenging task, as it requires a long term quantum memory to store the quantum money, which is beyond the capabilities of the current state of the art technology (see, for example, ~\cite{zhong2015optically}).
 Signing tokens do not necessarily need to be stored for long periods (perhaps, only the signed documents are), and therefore some applications may require relatively short term memory, and will thus be easier to implement in practice.
 Furthermore, signing requires a very simple (depth $1$) quantum circuit, and verification is done on a classical computer.
 Our tokens can be generated using Clifford circuits, which do not require a universal quantum computer, and therefore may be easier to implement.
 The only task which requires a universal quantum computer is $\verifytoken$ -- which is not part of the minimal requirements for tokenized signatures, but is required for constructing public quantum money out of it.
-The security of the weak scheme is exponential in the number of qubits; this means, among other things, that the depth of $\tokengen$ in all our schemes is roughly logarithmic (in the security parameter).
+The security of the weak scheme is exponential in the number of qubits; this means, among other things, that the depth of $\tokengen$ in all our schemes is roughly logarithmic in the security parameter.